prmrdl/XenGuide/sites/prototype/content/Use Cases/understand-market-position.md

 {{< linkbutton link="https://app.xeneta.com/ocean/reports/auto-generated" >}} View example in Xeneta {{< /linkbutton >}}

 In this manner, you will be able to understand how your rates compare to the market and the sort of rates to expect once you enter the tender process.

+In this manner, you will be able to understand how your rates compare to the market, whether the market has moved favorably or otherwise relative to your rates, and the sort of rates to expect once you enter the tender process.

 {{< fig src="/img/use-cases/10.png" >}}